Pooja-Gowda-T/crudsqlserver/README.md

-# CRUD OPERATION USING SQL SERVER
+# CRUD OPERATIONS USING SQL SERVER

 This project performs basic SQL operations like Insert,Update,Delete,Display and Search.<br />